 - Gray Whale Cove State Beach - Only a short drive from San Francisco, this is a beautiful place to visit if the weather is kind.

-- Half Moon Bay - If you are lucky, you might get to watch some big wave surfers, or you can take a walk along the coastline.
+- Half Moon Bay - If you are lucky, you might watch some big wave surfers or take a walk along the coastline.

 - Big Basin Redwoods State Park - A chance to see some of California's famous redwood trees.